 In this article, you'll learn about about collecting and utilizing Customer data using Booking forms.

-Booking forms allow you to collect information from your Customers when they make a booking.
-After selecting a date and time, Customers reach the Booking form step and provide the information required to complete the booking.
-The form always contains the name and email fields, which are ScheduleOnce mandatory fields, plus any System or Custom fields you choose to add to the Booking form, either mandatory or not.
+The Booking form always contains the name and email fields, which are mandatory OnceHub fields, plus any System fields or Custom fields you choose to add.
+You can choose to make these additional fields either mandatory or not.

 - Email notifications, reminders and calendar events (unless set otherwise by creating custom notification templates)

 When you have multiple Booking forms, you can choose which Booking forms will be used for different scenarios.
 Booking forms can be related either to Booking pages or Event types.

 By default, the location of the Booking form section depends on whether or not your Booking page is associated with any Event types.

 - Booking pages with Event types: Each Event type has its own Booking form, set in the Event types’s Booking form section.

 - Booking pages without Event types: The Booking form is selected in the Booking page’s Booking form section.

 However, you can customize the location of the Booking form section.